 The promulgation and maintenance of uniform internal policies is of especially great importance for the multi-office firm.
-Personnel policies as well as internal procedures for handling work should be the same, or substantially the same, in all locations.
+Personnel policies, as well as internal procedures for handling work, should be the same, or substantially the same, in all locations.
 Employees will exchange information.
-Substantial deviations in personnel benefits from office to office can have an adverse effect upon the firm.
+Substantial deviations in personnel benefits from office to office can have an adverse effect on the firm.

 There are stresses in the multi-office firm which do not exist in single office firms.
 Strong partners will be more easily tempted to separate from the main partnership body when they have a going organization under their control at a branch location.
 Communications are far more difficult to maintain and face-to-face meetings are less frequent.
-To hold the main and branch office together requires extra management effort and repeated demonstrations of the fact that the unified firm is greater than would be its component branches.
+To hold the main and branch office together requires extra management effort and repeated demonstrations of the fact that the unified firm is greater than its component branches would be.
 It is a challenge, but it can be a rewarding challenge when met.